wp-plugins/robo-gallery/readme.txt

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
 When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.

+= Is it possible create gallery in Wordpress post with Gallery? =

+Yes, you can insert gallery into post with shortcode tag

 = How to customize hover effect? =

 In gallery settings you can find hover type options.
 In settings of the gallery you can select custom hover effect settings or even template for customization of the gallery thumbnails hover